Internet Speed Test Canada

 Slow WiFi in large houseWiFi mesh system (Eero, Google WiFi, Orbi)$150–400

-Peak hour slowdowns (cable)Switch to fibre internet (Bell Fibe, Telus PureFibre)Similar monthly cost
+Peak hour slowdowns on cableSwitch to fibre internet (Bell Fibe, Telus PureFibre)Similar monthly cost

-Starlink users: See our guide on 8 tricks to speed up Starlink internet for satellite-specific optimization.
+For Starlink users: See our 8 tricks to speed up Starlink for satellite-specific optimization tips.

 Compare ISP Speeds in Canada